 Yooka-Laylee, the 3D platforming spiritual successor to Banjo-Kazooie, is finally here, and alongside the nostalgic 90s throwbacks of open world hopping and barmy anthropomorphised objects as characters comes a huge amount to do.

-In our Yooka-Laylee guide and walkthrough we'll be taking you through the general structure of the game - including how to unlock each world - alongside some of our best general tips and where to find every main Yooka-Laylee collectable.
+In our Yooka-Laylee walkthrough we'll be taking you through the general structure of the game - including how to unlock each world - alongside some of our best general tips, where to find every main Yooka-Laylee collectable and beat every boss.

-Yooka-Laylee walkthrough tips, and how to unlock each world
+Yooka-Laylee walkthrough tips: How to unlock each world

 Before we dive into our more general tips for making your life easier in Yooka-Laylee, here's a rundown of how the game's structure works, and how to get around.